softwarekitty/ISSTA-16-AE-6Artifacts/src/recreateArtifacts/featureTable/Readme_featureTable.md

 ##Recreate feature table

-######Notice the file featureStats.tex

-You can delete that file and it will be re-created by running Main_FeatureStatsTableBuilder.java.
-Several commented-out fields can be restored, yielding different columns.
+######Input: *fullCorpus.tsv*

+######Output: *featureStats.tex*

+When run, this program recreates Table 4 from the paper (as a standalone tex document, as requested by reviewers).

 A properly formatted input could be exchanged for the input being used by the table builder and the relevant feature usage stats for that data would be created.
-Currently, the tex file created is a standalone tex file, so that it can be built into a pdf as-is (whereas most tables are not entire documents).
+Several commented-out fields can be restored, displaying or hiding a few different views on the features used by an input.